 3. a) How does the school/setting evaluate the effectiveness of its provision for pupils with special educational needs?

-The school Inclusion Manager, supported by the Head Teacher, senior management team and SEN Governor, regularly checks how well SEN support is helping children in our school to make progress.
+The school Inclusion Manager, supported by the Head Teacher, Senior Leadership Team and SEN Governor, regularly checks how well SEN support is helping children in our school to make progress.

 • Use of different teaching and learning styles.